munnep/tfe_azure_sso/README.md

       - [] install TFE
 - [] Create a valid certificate to use
 - [] point dns name to public ip address
-- [] create an auto scaling group with agents
 - [] install TFE

 # DONE